-A. General.
-Social workers are required to report violations of section 12-245-224 or 12-245-228, C.R.S. to the appropriate Board once they have direct knowledge that a Licensee, as defined by section 12-245-202(8), C.R.S., certified addiction counselor, or Registered Psychotherapist has violated a provision of section 12-245-224 or 12-245-228, C.R.S.
-Social workers are not required to report when reporting would violate client/therapist confidentiality (refer to section 12-245-220, C.R.S.).

-B. Terms.

-- 1. "Direct knowledge" includes but is not limited to the following: - a.
-Having seen, heard, or participated in the alleged violation; - b.
-Having been informed by the client/victim and obtained informed consent to release information as to the event or the client's name; - c.
-Having been informed of a violation by the violator; - d.
-Having been informed by a guardian of a minor or adult and obtained informed consent from the guardian to release information; or - e.
-Having been informed by a professional organization, agency, or any other entity, that an alleged violation occurred.

-2. "Has violated" means a reasonable belief that a Licensee, certified addiction counselor, or Registered Psychotherapist has engaged in a prohibited activity under section 12-245-224, C.R.S., or the unauthorized practice under section 12-245-228, C.R.S.
+- (a) General.
+Social workers are required to report violations of C.R.S. § 12-43-222 or C.R.S. § 12-43-226 to the appropriate Board once they have direct knowledge that a Licensee, as defined by C.R.S. §12-43-201(6) certified addiction counselor, or Registered Psychotherapist has violated a provision of C.R.S. § 12-43-222 or C.R.S. § 12-43-226.
+Social workers are not required to report when reporting would violate client/therapist confidentiality (refer to C.R.S. § 12-43-218) - (b) Terms. - (1) "Direct knowledge" includes but is not limited to the following: - (A) Having seen, heard, or participated in the alleged violation; - (B) Having been informed by the client/victim and obtained informed consent to release information as to the event or the client's name; - (C) Having been informed of a violation by the violator; - (D) Having been informed by a guardian of a minor or adult and obtained informed consent from the guardian to release information; or - (E) Having been informed by a professional organization, agency, or any other entity, that an alleged violation occurred. - (2) "Has violated" means a reasonable belief that a Licensee, certified addiction counselor, or Registered Psychotherapist has engaged in a prohibited activity under C.R.S. § 12-43-222 or the unauthorized practice under C.R.S. § 12-43-226. - (c) Procedures. - (1) Once direct knowledge is established, the social worker must report the alleged violation as soon as possible or, absent unusual circumstances, no later than (sixty) 60 days.

-C. Procedures.

-- 1. Once direct knowledge is established, the social worker must report the alleged violation as soon as possible or, absent unusual circumstances, no later than sixty days. - 2.
-When direct knowledge of a violation of section 12-245-224 or 12-245-228, C.R.S., is obtained from her/his client, the social worker shall: - a.
-Inform the client a violation may have occurred; - b.
-Encourage the client to report the violation; and - c.
-Obtain the client's informed consent before reporting the alleged violation. - 3.
-The report shall be in writing and shall include the specifics of the violation, to the degree known, and any and all relevant information and supporting documentation. - D. Nothing in this Rule relieves any social worker from adhering to any other mandatory reporting requirements mandated by statute. - 1.7 SUPERVISION OF MENTAL HEALTH PRACTITIONERS FOR NON-LICENSURE PURPOSES AND SUPERVISORY RELATIONSHIPS (C.R.S. §§ 12-245-222(2), 12-245-224(1)(n)) - A. General.
-Supervision provides a source of knowledge, expertise, and more advanced skills to the person being supervised.
-The nature of this relationship depends on the respective skills of the two professionals involved, the client population and/or the specific client being served.
-It is usually ongoing, required, and hierarchical in nature.
-This Rule does not apply to the supervision required prior to licensure as a social worker.
+- (2) When direct knowledge of a violation of C.R.S. § 12-43-222 or C.R.S. § 12-43-226 is obtained from her/his client, the social worker shall: - (A) Inform the client a violation may have occurred; - (B) Encourage the client to report the violation; and - (C) Obtain the client's informed consent before reporting the alleged violation. - (3) The report shall be in writing and shall include the specifics of the violation, to the degree known, and any and all relevant information and supporting documentation. - (d) Nothing in this Rule relieves any social worker from adhering to any other mandatory reporting requirements mandated by statute.

+RULE 7 SUPERVISION OF MENTAL HEALTH PRACTITIONERS FOR NONLICENSURE PURPOSES AND SUPERVISORY RELATIONSHIPS (C.R.S. § § 12-43-221(2), 12-43-222(1)(n))